hollowstrawberry/crab-cogs/README.md

 Sends a configured message when a guild member starts playing a specific game or has been playing for some time.
 The purpose is to alert friends or just to be silly.

+### 🔧 TypingFix

+Lets all cogs work normally even if `bot is typing...` breaks on Discord's end.
+This has happened at least 3 times in 2026, which led to this cog's creation.
+This cog exists because, from a design perspective, a malfunctioning visual indicator should not stop command execution, particularly in core commands like `[p]cog update`.
+Ironically, if you're currently experiencing an outage that would need this cog, you'll need to use an eval, as `[p]cog install` depends on the typing indicator.

 ### 🎐 ImageLog

 Logs and stores deleted images in a designated moderation channel.
 Useful for moderating servers with image boards or similar.